suchov/suchov.github.io/cv.md

 - Build trustful environment to empower the teammates to be a part of changes
 - Responsible for delivering on time and in budget
 - Building deliverly plans for teams
+- Responsible for hiring, career development and team motivation

 #### [Exabeam](https://www.exabeam.com/) (2019 July - 2020 June) Kyiv, Ukraine